DaveParillo/cisc192-reader/src/chapter7/review-2.rst

          :name: mucp_7_8

          On the strange planet of Noes, there's a law that prohibits the usage of the letter "e".
-         As a result, they hired you to write a function called censorE that replaces all occurences of the letter "e" in a string with an asterisk and returns the censored string.
+         As a result, they hired you to write a function called censor_e that replaces all occurences of the letter "e" in a string with an asterisk and returns the censored string.
 For example, if the input is "hello world", the function returns "h*llo world".

          .. code-block:: cpp

             {{group}}
-            string censorE (string input) {
+            string censor_e (string input) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void censorE (string input) {
+            void censor_e (string input) {
             {{endgroup}}
             {{distractor}}
             {{group}}